jirka-h/INSPIRO/README.md

 Python + Gnuplot script to draw cycloids where one circle moves on the perimeter of another one

 # Install
-It requires Python2 and libraries numpy and [PyGnuplot](https://pypi.org/project/PyGnuplot/#description) Drawing is done with [Gnuplot](http://www.gnuplot.info/)
+It requires Python2 plus libraries numpy and [PyGnuplot](https://pypi.org/project/PyGnuplot/#description).
+Drawing is done with [Gnuplot](http://www.gnuplot.info/).

 # Configure
  - Radius of the big circle